How Primary Care Practices Are Valued

 - Physician dependency: practices with a strong advanced-practice provider (NP/PA) team trade higher because revenue survives a physician transition.

 Once a practice has 4-15 physicians, ancillaries, and professional management, valuation shifts to EBITDA.
-The range widens: 4-9x EBITDA for fee-for-service mid-size groups, with the high end requiring strong commercial payer mix and documented cost discipline.
+The range widens: platform-tier earnings multiples for fee-for-service mid-size groups, with the high end requiring strong commercial payer mix and documented cost discipline.

 Mid-size groups participating in value-based care arrangements (Medicare Shared Savings, ACO REACH, full-risk MA contracts) trade higher because the recurring shared-savings revenue and capitated payments are stickier and underwritable.
-A mid-size group with 30%+ of revenue from VBC arrangements often trades at 7-11x EBITDA.
+A mid-size group with 30%+ of revenue from VBC arrangements often trades at platform-tier earnings multiples.

 PE-Backed VBC Platforms: 100-200%+ of Revenue